adr56/NVIDIA_Shares/README.md

 This project employs both simple and complex methods to predict Nvidia stock volumes.
 The methods used fall into two main categories:

 ### Simple Methods:
-- `Simple Smoothing (Simple Moving Average-SMA)`: Simple smoothing calculates the average of a set of observations over a given time interval.
+- `Simple Smoothing (Simple Moving Average-SMA)`: Calculates the average of a set of observations over a given time interval.
 It is useful when the data show little variability and do not exhibit complex trends or seasonality.

-- `Double Exponential Smoothing`: This method consider both, the level and the trend of the data.
-It is particularly useful when the data exhibits a linear trend, either increasing or decreasing, over time.
-The approach adjusts the forecast not only based on the recent observations but also accounts for the trend, making it more responsive to changes in the direction of the data.
+- `Double Exponential Smoothing`: This method considers both the level and the trend of the data.
+It is useful when the data shows a linear trend, either increasing or decreasing.
+The forecast adjusts based on recent observations and changes in the trend.

-- `Holt-Winters`: The Holt-Winters method is an extension of smoothing methods, which includes trend and seasonality components.
-This approach is suitable for data that exhibit both an increasing or decreasing trend and regular seasonal patterns.
-The model is divided into three key components: level, trend, and seasonality.
-It is very effective for predicting time series with strong seasonality and can be used for data with both additive and multiplicative seasonality.
+- `Holt-Winters`: Extends smoothing techniques by adding trend and seasonality components.
+It is suited for data with both trends and regular seasonal patterns.
+The model separates the time series into level, trend, and seasonality components.

 ### Complex Methods:
-- `ARIMA (AutoRegressive Integrated Moving Average)`: The ARIMA model is one of the most widely used models for time series prediction, especially when the data are stationary or can be transformed into stationary data through differencing.
-ARIMA combines three key components: autoregression (AR), moving average (MA), and differencing (D), making it a powerful approach for capturing linear patterns in data.
-In this project, ARIMA is used to model trends and temporal dependencies in Nvidia stock volumes, especially when the data exhibits complex long-term behavior.
+- `ARIMA (AutoRegressive Integrated Moving Average)`: The ARIMA model is widely used for time series prediction, particularly with stationary or differenced data.
+It combines autoregression, moving average, and differencing to capture linear patterns.
+In this project, ARIMA models trends and temporal dependencies in Nvidia stock volumes.

-- `AutoARIMA`: AutoARIMA is an automatic extension of the ARIMA model that uses automated model and parameter selection methods.
-This facilitates model optimization without manual intervention, which can save time and improve model accuracy.
-AutoARIMA automatically selects the best ARIMA model for the available data, based on criteria such as the Akaike Information Criterion (AIC) or the Bayesian Information Criterion (BIC).
+- `AutoARIMA`: AutoARIMA extends ARIMA by automating model and parameter selection.
+It optimizes the model without manual intervention, improving efficiency and accuracy.
+Selection is based on criteria like AIC and BIC to find the best fit for the data.

 ## Model Evaluation: